vmware/build-tools-for-vmware-aria/CONTRIBUTING.md

 ### Commits Message Convention

-When creating a branch, please follow the naming convention: [Semantic Commits](https://www.conventionalcommits.org/en/v1.0.0/)
+When commiting to a branch, please follow the following convention: [Semantic Commits](https://www.conventionalcommits.org/en/v1.0.0/)

 ## Submitting a Pull Request